-James Earl Ray was born in Alton, Illinois, on March 10, 1928.
-A confirmed racist and small-time criminal, Ray began plotting the assassination of revered civil rights leader Martin Luther King Jr. in early 1968.
+A confirmed racist and small-time criminal, James Earl Ray began plotting the assassination of revered civil rights leader Martin Luther King Jr. in early 1968.
 He shot and killed King in Memphis on April 4, 1968, confessing to the crime the following March.
 Ray died in prison on April 23, 1998.

-Born on March 10, 1928, in Alton, Illinois, James Earl Ray was the eldest of George and Lucille Ray's nine children.
-The Rays struggled to make ends meet, and as a consequence the family moved several times during the early part of Ray's childhood.
+Born on March 10, 1928, in Alton, Illinois, was the eldest of George and Lucille Ray's nine children.
+The Rays struggled to make ends meet, and as a consequence, the family moved several times during the early part of Ray's childhood.

 A part of his life was shaped by tragedy.
 In 1935 the family suddenly left Alton and relocated to Ewing, Missouri, after police had started looking for Ray's father on a forgery charge.
 Two years later, his young sister Marjorie, died in a fire after playing with matches and accidentally catching herself on fire.